I walk with my camera.

 Federico Alegría (1989 - )

-Federico Alegría is a Social Photographer who keeps watchful eye on his compositions, and exhibits a precise sense of dynamism.
+Federico Alegría is a Street and Documentary photographer who keeps watchful eye on his compositions, and exhibits a precise sense of dynamism.
 He achieves it through the actions of his subjects and the tension generated by the constant inclusion of lines in his images.

-He also believes that there is no exact recipe for making social photography, and that gaining people's trust is the most powerful tool for capturing the meaningful stories he pursues.
+He also believes that there is no exact recipe for making these photographs, but gaining people's trust is the most powerful tool for capturing the meaningful stories he pursues.

 + National Museum of Anthropology - El Salvador